-On all models except U.S. DX
+On models with audio system

 Your vehicle's audio system will

 disable itself if it is disconnected

 from electrical power for any reason.

 To make it work again, you must

-enter a specific digit code using the
+enter a specific 5 digit code using the

 preset buttons (icon on vehicle's with

 navigation system).
 Because there

 are hundreds of number

 combinations possible from specific

 digits, making the system work

 without knowing the exact code is

 nearly impossible.